 It’s important that these two aspects are fully thought out at the beginning of a large-scale project in order to achieve a cohesive end result.
 We ensure that form and function are considered across all aspects of your property to achieve maximum usage of the space available and to create a seamless design aesthetic.

 Whilst an architect looks to design the framework of a building, an interior architect looks to update an interior space by reconstructing or reshaping.
-These changes can be anything from minor changes, such as repositioning doors or walls, to full design renovations that take interior spaces to the bare-bones and redesigning it for a different purpose.
+These changes can be anything from minor changes, such as repositioning doors or walls, to full design renovations that take interior spaces to the bare-bones and redesign them for a different purpose.

 Alongside this, an interior architecture will assess the impact on the local environment, working alongside numerous industry professionals such as construction specialists and surveyors, as well as working alongside local planning authorities to ensure all legal documents are supplied.

-An interior designer’s role is multi-faceted, but fundamentally commences with providing accurate interior design advice for the optimal use of an interior space.
+An interior designer’s role is multi-faceted but fundamentally commences with providing accurate interior design advice for the optimal use of an interior space.
+A designer will focus on the soft furnishings and close-up details of the space.

-An interior designer provides expertise in spatial planning and can help you to design your interior space to suit your personal style, family and entertaining requirements and budget.
+An interior designer provides expertise in spatial planning and can help you design your interior space to suit your budget, personal style, family and entertaining requirements.
 They will do everything from drawing up the initial floor plans to placing the last decorative accent.
 Interior designers don’t just enhance the look of your home, they also improve and enhance the functionality.

 Here at Roselind Wilson Design, we believe that your living space has a profound impact on the way you feel, and more importantly – the way you view and experience life.
 That’s why we pride ourselves in the versatility, creativity, and flexibility of our dynamic design team to deliver flawless results to suit you and your lifestyle.